TheAvonian/TheAvonian/README.md

 	This was probably one of the more fun times I've had programming in recent years.
 The code itself is by no means hard to create nor is there a complex algorithm or anything of the sorts.
 I whooped it up in about 20-30 minutes, I had a big deadline on making an application that can read faulty Shopify websites.
-All it really does is constantly check for a new product added behind the scenes and depending on how you set it up it will add the variant of the item you type in to your cart on that website and open th e appropriate browser.
 People might misinterpret this as making a bot to buy something when it drops but that is by no means what it is nor what it is intended for.
-A lot of newly setup Shopify websites have their '/products.json' endpoint able to be accessed by anyone, so in my case all I am doing is looking at this and when a new entry gets added go to the page.
-It does nothing like buying it for you or anything like that as I don't want an application of mine to have any part in handling money.
 I still don't consider this one fully finished as there are a lot of user enhancements to be made and not a lot of documentation explaining the proper ways to use it.
 		</td>
 		<td align="center" valign="top" width="540">
 	Poong was interesting to me more as a joke, I learned a lot more about what you can do with